This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #BreakfastGoals2018 #CollectiveBias

 - Serve waffles immediately with any (or all!) of the optional toppings.

-Want to pick up some sausage and cheddar and start achieving your own #BreakfastGoals2017?
-Use this link to earn $0.50 with purchase of ANY TWO Odom’s Tennessee Pride® Country Sausage.
+Want to pick up some sausage and cheddar and start achieving your own #BreakfastGoals2018?
+Pick up some of Odom’s Tennessee Pride Country Sausage at your local Walmart.

-I also found it in the “Breakfast Meat” section at my local Walmart and while there, with spring in mind, I snagged some deals on outdoor pillows and a new umbrella for the porch.
+I found it in the “Breakfast Meat” section at my Walmart and while there, with spring in mind, I snagged some deals on outdoor pillows and a new umbrella for the porch.

 Which is really coming in handy…since it started snowing immediately after we put it up…